lucasjustollorente/Building_segmentation/README.md

 2. **Set Up Environment**

    Navigate to the project directory and create a new conda environment:

    python -m venv SATELITE

    SATELITE\Scripts\activate

    pip install -r requirements.txt

-Explore the Repository
+   Explore the Repository:

    Once the environment is set up, you can explore and use the content within Jupyter Notebook or Visual Studio Code.

-3. **Project Structure**
+4. **Project Structure**
 ``png:`` Contains satellite images and their corresponding masks in PNG format, divided into train, train_labels, test, test_labels, val, and val_labels subfolders.

 ``src:`` Contains Python scripts for data manipulation and model training.

-          ``data_utils.py:`` Utility functions for preprocessing and filtering satellite images.
+          `data_utils.py:`` Utility functions for preprocessing and filtering satellite images.

           ``model_utils.py:`` Utility functions for defining and training U-Net models.

           ``main.py:`` Script to train different types of U-Net models.

           ``predict.py:`` Script to make predictions using trained models.

 ``notebooks:`` Additional notebooks for testing and experimentation.